11 Vital Tips To Make Excel Spreadsheets More Efficient

 10. Utilize Faster Formulas Techniques

-Excel provides a lot of formulas and formula-combos for doing the same thing.
+Excel provides a lot of formulas and formula combos for doing the same thing.
 So it is best to recognize and utilize the faster ones.

 For example: